enothen/ansible-image-builder/README.md

 - Persistent storage set on the Ansible Execution Environment, so that the different steps of the workflow can access the same files.

 ![AAP_Workflow_01](./images/aap_workflow_01.png)

-## Known issues
-### Image definition with custom size
-The [ImageRequest object](https://developers.redhat.com/api-catalog/api/image-builder#schema-ImageRequest) supports specifying the (optional) parameter image size.
-While setting this parameter in the image definition is supported by ansible-image-builder, it requires `[defaults]/jinja2_native` be set to `True` in ansible.cfg.
-Starting on Ansible Core 2.19, native data types is going to be the default.
-More details [here](https://github.com/nitzmahone/ansible-documentation/blob/core_data_tagging/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst#native-jinja-mode-required).